• News

 In what was perhaps history's first case of "false advertising," Eirik the Red is credited with not only founding a Norse settlement on Greenland but describing this chilly part of the world as being luscious and green.

-2 months ago — History
+3 years ago — History

 • The ice sheet on the edge of the mountains in South East Greenland.